troughton/Substrate/README.md

 ## What about (some other question here)?

 Feel free to post an issue.
-If it's of the form 'make this work for me' we're likely to close and ignore it; however, if you're genuinely curious about getting something to work with this we'd be more than happy to help.
+If you're genuinely curious about getting something to work with this we'd be more than happy to help.

 ## License